gbibbo/transformers_biosignals/README.md

 # Transformer-Based Self-Supervised Multimodal Emotion Recognition

-This project implements a preliminary version of the paper "Transformer-Based Self-Supervised Multimodal Representation Learning for Wearable Emotion Recognition" using EDA, BVP (similar to HR), and TEMP data with synthetically generated emotions.
+This project implements a preliminary version of the paper "Transformer-Based Self-Supervised Multimodal Representation Learning for Wearable Emotion Recognition" using EDA, BVP (similar to HR), and TEMP from "In-Gauge and En-Gage" dataset with synthetically generated emotions.

 ## Key Differences from Original Paper